TeenLife

 The exclusive ISSOS summer school program offers high school students from all over the world (age 13-18) the unique opportunity to combine learning, creative enrichment, and action-packed adventure at one of three amazing, historic and picturesque universities: St. Andrews in Scotland; Cambridge in England; and Yale in New Haven, Connecticut.

-LMU offers an engaging opportunity for motivated high school students to get a sneak peek at college life through a unique two-week experience designed to challenge students’ critical and creative ways of thinking.
+LMU offers an engaging opportunity for motivated high school students to get a sneak peek at college life through a unique two-week experience designed to challenge students’ critical and creative thinking.

 For over 30 years, the National Student Leadership Conference has invited a select group of outstanding high school students to participate in its fast-paced, high-level, interactive pre-college summer sessions.
 Choose from more than 30 special-interest programs hosted on college campuses around the U.S.